meuzishun/blog-api/README.md

 const fs = require('@cyclic.sh/s3fs')(process.env.CYCLIC_BUCKET_NAME);
 ```

 If the environment is development rather than production, the standard `fs` module is defaulted to.
+This seems to be an issue when deploying to Railway.
+Removed code above and replaced with NodeJS fs.